 Football Athletic Scholarships: FBS, FCS, D2, and D3 — What Families Need to Know

 D2 football programs have 36 scholarship equivalencies per program.
-With roster sizes similar to FCS (80–95 players), the average coverage is thinner than FCS — roughly 38–45% of a full scholarship per scholarship player, before accounting for the athletes receiving nothing.
+With roster sizes of 80–95 players, the average coverage is thinner than FCS — roughly 38–45% of a full scholarship per scholarship player, before accounting for the athletes receiving nothing.
 D2 scholarships are often partial and sometimes small, but D2 schools frequently stack athletic aid with academic merit aid, which can build a more substantial total package than the athletic portion alone suggests.

 Division III — No athletic scholarships.